 Take a virtual Heritage-walk with us in this blog here:

 2. Bhadra Fort

 Right after our heritage walk ended, we continued to explore the nearby gems that weren't covered in the walk.
 First in line was the gigantic Bhadra Fort, built even before Ahmed Shah took over Ahmedabad.
-Well known for it's huge cylindrical structure and the clock tower, one can enjoy the panoramic views from the top.
-Teen Darwaza and the market surrounding it easily visible from here.
+Well known for its huge cylindrical structure and the clock tower, one can enjoy the panoramic views from the top.
+Teen Darwaza and the market surrounding it are easily visible from here.

 3. Sidi Saiyyed Mosque

 Built by an Ethiopian nobleman, Sidi Sayyed, who rests in peace here, the mosque speaks of his intricate work.
 The main attraction here is the stone carving (jalis) in the shape of intertwined trees, foliage, and a palm motif which became world-famous in his time and today stands as an important symbol of Ahmedabad city.
 'The tree of life' is what it's fondly known as.

 We were spellbound by the architectural genius visible inside Hutheesing Jain Temple.
 Since photography wasn't allowed, we can't show you any pictures, but believe us when we say that the overall architecture here is extremely good.
 This place is so huge, the compound houses a Dharamshala, a Museum, a Kirtistambha, and the Jain Temple.
 You need to visit to see its grandeur!